The White Bunny

 Some email marketing tools are free.
 Free as in email.
 We are not covering them here.
 However, most of the platforms we chose for this roundup also offer free plans for businesses just starting out with some serious email strategy.

-A few words of warning, though: Make sure you understand where you are in terms of campaign and planning complexity, integrations and goals, so you can figure out the best match.
-You can choose a free tool to get started, but past that point, in most cases, with free tools you kinda get exactly what you paid for.
+A word of warning: make sure you understand where you are in terms of campaign complexity, integrations, and goals, so you can figure out the best match.
+You can pick a free tool to get started.
+Past that point, with free tools you mostly get exactly what you paid for.

 Key things to look for in an email marketing tool